finger563/finger563/README.md

   [brilliant](https://brilliant.org)).
 - 👯 I’m looking to collaborate on open source projects involving graphics, simulation, embedded systems, or computer vision.
-- 💬 Ask me about medical devices, rocketry, or rock climbing
+- 💬 Ask me about emacs, medical devices, rocketry, or rock climbing
 - ⚡ Fun fact: I'm an advisor to the Vanderbilt Aerospace Design Lab (VADL) and I've never _personally_ caused the explosion of one of our rockets